Beefster09/table-lang/design.md

     basically the same no matter which line it is writing.
     * Resource leaks are really easy to create by accident without RAII or something like `with` in Python.
-* Return codes, whether alone or with multiple return values (C, Lua, Go, GDScript, Jai)
+* Return codes, whether alone or with multiple return values (C, Perl, Lua, Go, GDScript, Jai)
     * Introduces noise from explicit control flow
     * It's really easy to ignore errors
+* Errors are stored in a global variable, queue, or stack (C, OpenGL)
+    * Errors are often far-removed from their cause

  I would like to somehow strike a balance between all these options.
 Goals:

 * Certain errors must be handled, e.g.
     * Cannot open file
     * Connection failed/interrupted
+* Less important errors can be ignored
-* Explicit, predictable control flow
+* No hidden control flow
 * Minimal clutter/boilerplate
 * Must not get in the way of composing complex expressions
     * i.e. you don't have to check lots of intermediate values for errors before feeding them into